-- The ball must be stationary on the 10m mark or at the place where the DFKSAF offence was committed (provided that this was in the area between the defending team's goal line and the imaginary line outside the penalty area, 10m from and parallel to the goal line). - If the DFKSAF offence was committed in this area, the kicker may choose to take the DFKSAF either on the 10m mark or from the place where the foul was committed. - The goalposts, crossbar and goal net must not be moving. - The player taking the DFKSAF must be clearly identified.

-- The defending goalkeeper must be at least 5m away from the ball until it has been kicked.

-- The players, other than the kicker and defending goalkeeper, must be:

-- · on the pitch;

-- at least 5m from the ball;\
+- The ball must be stationary with part of the ball touching or overhanging the centre of the 10m mark or at the place where the DFKSAF offence was committed (provided that this was in the area between the defending team's goal line and the imaginary line outside the penalty area, 10m from and parallel to the goal line). - If the DFKSAF offence was committed in this area, the kicker may choose to take the DFKSAF either from the 10m mark or from the place where the foul was committed. - The goalposts, crossbar and goal net must not be moving. - The player taking the DFKSAF must be clearly identified. - The defending goalkeeper must be at least 5m away from the ball until it has been kicked and must not behave in a way that unfairly distracts the kicker, e.g. delay the taking of the kick or touch the goalposts, crossbar or goal net. - The players, other than the kicker and defending goalkeeper, must be: - on the pitch; - at least 5m from the ball:\

-- · behind the ball;
+- · behind the ball: - Additional mark 5m from the 10m mark

-- outside the penalty area.

-- \ A player's position at a restart is determined by the position of their feet or any part of their body which is touching the pitch (see Futsal Terms). - After the players have taken positions in accordance with this Law, one of the referees signals for the DFKSAF to be taken. - The player taking the DFKSAF must kick the ball towards the opponents' goal and with the intention of scoring a goal directly; back-heeling is permitted provided the ball moves towards the opponents' goal and it is an attempt to score directly. - The ball is in play when it is kicked and clearly moves towards the opponents' goal. - The kicker must not play the ball again until it has touched another player.

-- If a DFKSAF is awarded when a period is about to end, the period will be considered to have ended when the DFKSAF has been completed.
+\ A player's position at a restart is determined by the position of their feet or any part of their body which is touching the pitch (see Futsal Terms).

+- After the players have taken positions in accordance with this Law, one of the referees signals for the DFKSAF to be taken. - The player taking the DFKSAF must kick the ball towards the opponents' goal and with the intention of scoring a goal directly; back-heeling is permitted provided the ball moves towards the opponents' goal and it is an attempt to score directly. - The ball is in play when it is kicked and clearly moves towards the opponents' goal. - The kicker must not play the ball again until it has touched another player. - If a DFKSAF is awarded when a period is about to end, the period will be considered to have ended when the DFKSAF has been completed.
 The kick is considered completed when, after the ball is in play, one of the following occurs: - the ball stops moving or goes out of play; - the ball is played by any player (including the kicker) other than the defending goalkeeper; - the referees stop play for an offence by the kicker or a team-mate of the kicker.